 Restricted reserves consist of grants given for specific purposes.
-The balance of unspent restricted reserves at 31 August 2018 was £94,691.
-Of this balance, £38,000 relates to projects in progress at the year end and the funds will be spent in 2018/19.
-The remaining balance relates to longer-term projects.
+The balance of unspent restricted reserves at 31 August 2019 was £92,585.

-Restricted fixed asset funds comprise the net book value of fixed assets, that can only be realised by disposing of fixed assets, of £10,416,112, and unspent capital grants of £62,425.
-The balance on the Devolved Formula Capital grant, £16,741, is required by the terms of the grant to be spent in 2018/19.
-Capital funds transferred on conversion are held by the Trustees against an occasion when urgent capital expenditure may be required for which no other funding can be obtained.
+Restricted fixed asset funds comprise the net book value of fixed assets, that can only be realised by disposing of fixed assets, of £10,218,603, and unspent capital grants of £125,296.
+The balance on the Devolved Formula Capital grant, £30,621, is required by the terms of the grant to be spent in 2019/20 Capital funds transferred on conversion are held by the Trustees against an occasion when urgent capital expenditure may be required for which no other funding can be obtained.